eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.3 Mobile Driving Licence

-A significant use case for the EUDI Wallet involves allowing Users to acquire, store, and display a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
+A significant use case for the EUDI Wallet involves allowing Users to acquire, store, and present a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
 In this use case, the User employs an EUDI Wallet to present a mDL to a Relying Party (e.g., the Traffic Police).